alekshaecky/SuckItUpCollabFork/README.md

 Use your email/username and password.
 If that doesn't work, use the Access Token for your password.

+If you haven' done so:
+1. Go to the Repository for the class code at https://github.com/MART450Spring/SuckItUpGame
+1. Click the green **Code** button and copy the HTTPS URL.

+Then, working with GitHub Desktop:
-1. Open GitHub Desktop.
+1. Open GitHub Desktop if it's not open yet.
 1. Make sure you are logged in.
-1. Select File > Clone Repository.
+1. Select **File > Clone Repository.**
-1. Click the URL tab.
+1. Click the **URL** tab.
 1. Paste the URL that you copied from GitHub.
 1. Set the local path for storing the project.
+That's, where you want the project to go on your computer.
-1. Click Clone.
+1. Click **Clone**.
 1. You should get an **Initialize Git LFS** popup.
 You must click **Initialize Git LFS**.

 ## 5. Open your project in Unity